apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   configuration change and continues installation.

-* `parent`: An XPath selector referencing the parent of the elements to be added to the config file.
+* `parent`: An XPath selector referencing the parent of the elements to be added to in the config file.
 If you use absolute selectors, you can use a wildcard (`*`) to specify the root element, e.g., `/*/plugins`.